socketry/utopia/plan.md

   need migration.
 - Static file serving should move away from `Rack::Sendfile` and Rack range helpers.
-- `config.ru` should become optional Rack compatibility rather than the native boot path.
+- `config.ru` is no longer the native boot path.
+Use `config/application.rb`.
 - Tests should move from `rack-test` to protocol-http/async-http oriented tests.

 Useful preparatory work before the v3 transport change: